 Complete a BIS pre-application form (in-person applicants only; not required for online license applicants).
 The following information must be provided by in-person and online license applicants:

-Please check the Business Licenses Guide for links to facts sheets containing additional information regarding specific documentation and application requirements.
+Please check our Business Licenses web page for additional information regarding specific documentation and application requirements.

 STEP 2: Zoning